G-44NV7Z0M4K

 Addressing common concerns such as whether a beneficiary witness, executor of a will, or a civil partner of a beneficiary can act as a witness.

-The impact of modern approaches, including video-conferencing, on Will signing.
+The impact of modern approaches, including video-conferencing, on Will signing during covid and the removal of remote witnessing after covid measures were lifted.

 Who Can Witness a Will?
 Good Will Witnesses Understanding the Legal Requirements

-The fundamental legal procedure for witnessing a Last Will is that the Will needs to be signed by the person making the Will, in the presence of two witnesses.
+The Will signing process calls for witnessing a Last Will to include that the Will needs to be signed by the person making the Will, in the presence of two witnesses.

 A witness to a Will should be of sound mind and capable of understanding their role as witness.